-St Chad's CofE Nursery & Infant School continues to be responsible for any pupil placed with an alternative provision provider.
-Pupils in alternative provision often have complex needs and are vulnerable to additional risk of harm.
-We will ensure that the provider meets the needs of the pupil and obtain written confirmation from the provider that appropriate safeguarding checks have been carried out on their staff and individuals working for the provider.
-St Chad's CofE Nursery & Infant School also has arrangements in place to ensure attendance is monitored and that there are effective safeguarding arrangements within the provision.
+The school continues to be responsible for any learner placed with an alternative provision provider.
+Learners in alternative provision often have complex needs and are vulnerable to additional risk of harm.
+We will ensure that the provider meets the needs of the learner and obtain written confirmation from the provider that appropriate safeguarding checks have been carried out on their staff and individuals working for the provider.
+The school also has arrangements in place to ensure attendance is monitored and that there are effective safeguarding arrangements within the provision.